micmejia/bible-dump/NKJV/Mark/Mark 12.md

 And they took _him_ and beat him and sent _him_ away empty-handed.

 ###### 4
-Again he sent them another servant, [^b]and at him they threw stones, wounded _him_ in the head, and sent _him_ away shamefully treated.
+Again he sent them another servant, and at him they threw stones, wounded _him_ in the head, and sent _him_ away shamefully treated.

 ###### 5
 And again he sent another, and him they killed; and many others, beating some and killing some.